vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Thou wast perfect in thy ways from the day that thou wast created, *till iniquity was found in thee*.
 By the multitude of thy merchandise they have filled the midst of thee with violence, and *thou hast sinned* …
 {% ct 'Ezekiel 28:15-16' %}

-The fact that iniquity was found in him implies that there was a law for him to sin against, a standard of righteousness of which he fell short, for the apostle John describes sin as breaking God’s law:
+The fact that iniquity was found in him implies that there was a law for him to sin against,[^1] a standard of righteousness of which he fell short, for the apostle John describes sin as breaking God’s law:

 > Whosoever committeth sin transgresseth also the law: *for sin is the transgression of the law*.
 {% ct '1 John 3:4' %}